 "Tell the judge I love my wife."

-Richard is right.
+Richard was right.

 No comments: